spatie/laravel-responsecache/README.md

 **For laravel 10.x and earlier:**

-Add the middleware definitions the http kernel.
+Add the middleware definitions to the http kernel.

 ```php